Descent (video game): Single-player

 Items are available as collectible power-ups.
-They are either scattered throughout the mines or may be obtained by destroying robots.
+They are either scattered throughout the mines or obtained by defeating robots.
 Weapons are split up into primary and secondary weapons.
 Primary weapons range from lasers to wide-range Spreadfire Cannons to the chargeable Fusion Cannons whose shots can punch through numerous enemies.
 They all consume energy as their ammunition, except for the Vulcan Cannon, which uses rounds of explosive shells.
-Secondary weapons include various missiles (both unguided and homing) including the Smart Missile which upon impact released several smaller guided bomblets, as well as Proximity Bombs that are dropped behind the player's craft to slow pursuing enemies.
+Secondary weapons include various missiles (both unguided and homing), such as the Smart Missile, which releases several smaller guided bomblets upon impact, as well as Proximity Bombs that are dropped behind the player's craft to slow pursuing enemies.
 The player's spacecraft uses shield power as health, and can carry a maximum of 200 units of shields and energy each.
 Energy is replenished from energy power-ups or recharged to 100 units at permanent energy centers.
 Shields can only be restored by collecting blue shield orbs.
-There are also power-ups that modify the ship's status and weaponry.
-For example, Cloaking Devices temporarily render the ship invisible, Invulnerability temporarily inhibits receiving damage, and Quad Lasers modify the ship's laser system to fire four bolts of energy instead of the standard two.
-If the player ship's shields drop to 0, the ship is destroyed, all acquired weapons are strewn about the area as power-ups, and any rescued hostages aboard are killed.
-The ship respawns at the start of the level at the cost of a life and the player can return to the area of their previous ship's demise to recover these power-ups.
+There are also power-ups that modify the status and weaponry of the ship; for example, Cloaking Devices temporarily render the ship invisible, while Invulnerability temporarily inhibits receiving damage, with Quad Lasers modifying the ship's laser system to fire four bolts of energy instead of the standard two.
+The ship is destroyed directly when its shield goes down to zero, which causes the player to lose all rescued hostages aboard, and all acquired weapons to be dropped as power-ups.
+The ship respawns at the start of the level at the cost of a life and the player can return to the area of the demise of their previous ship to recover these power-ups.
 Players can record and later view their experiences in the form of demos, both in single-player and multiplayer.

-Descent features 30 levels, of which three are secret levels.
+Descent features 30 levels, 27 (nine tenths or 90%) of which are regular levels and three (one tenth or 10%) of which are secret levels.
 Each level is based in a mine or military installation in various locations in the Solar System.
 The game demands that players keep their sense of orientation in a fully 3D environment with a flight model featuring six degrees of freedom in zero-gravity.
 It also provides a 3-dimensional wire-frame automap that displays any area of the current mine visited or seen by the player.
 Variously colored lines indicate locked doors and zones such as energy stations and reactor areas.
 These mines may contain hidden doors or robot generators that spawn enemy robots.
 Flares and lasers light up dark areas of the mine.